fabiojmendes/tempsys-firmware/README.md

 ## Steps for flashing

 - Download the latest release of this package
-- Download the nRF softdevice S113 from [here](https://www.nordicsemi.com/Products/Development-software/s113/download)
+- Download the nRF softdevice S113 from [here](https://www.nordicsemi.com/Products/Development-software/s113/download).
+  Tested with version `7.3.0`.

 Execute these commands using [probe-rs](https://probe.rs)